jgwill/jgtml/docs/index_purpose_data_columns.md

 @ STCIssue Redundant repetition of my Intent with LLM when prompting and also no centralized place where to talk about columns patterns

+* In development, data is in ./data/full/ttf ./data/full/mlf ./data/targets/mx

 ------
 SEE: